discolabs/grunt-shopify-theme-settings/README.md

       type: type_of_field_2
 ```

 Each `.yml` file should contain one or more **Sections**, each of which can contain one or more **Subsections**.
-Each of
-these subsections can contain in turn as many **Fields** as desired.
+Each of these subsections can contain in turn as many **Fields** as desired.

 ### Fields

 Each field section corresponds to a single theme setting - a color, a text input, a file.
-Aside from the text label
-that declares it, each field has a couple of required properties, and some optional properties.
+Aside from the text label that declares it, each field has a couple of required properties, and some optional properties, as listed below.

-##### `name`: Text (Required)
+#### name
+Type: `Text`
+Required: Yes
+Applies to: All field types

 The `name` of the field should be unique across all of your settings.
-It's the value that will be used for the field's
-name and ID attributes in the HTML, and will be the name you use to access the setting from within your Shopify templates.
+It's the value that will be used for the field's name and ID attributes in the HTML, and will be the name you use to access the setting from within your Shopify templates.
 For example, `name: my_field` would be accessed as `{{ settings.my_field }}` in your `.liquid` files.

-##### `type`: Text (Required)
+##### type
+Type: `Text`
+Required: Yes
+Applies to: All field types

 Every field must have a `type` set.
 All of the input types supported by Shopify's Admin are allowed, which are:

 - `text-single` (A single-line text box)